Prince Sultan University — Institutional Risk Management Policy (GV0004)

 • Finally, a unit manager provides the evaluation of each risk statement every two years.

-As part of the crisis management, due Coronavirus disease (COVID-19) outbreak in March 2020, all programs were instructed to do online teaching and assessment.
+As part of the crisis management, due Coronavirus disease (COVID-19) in March 2020, all programs were instructed to do online teaching and assessment.

 Appendix for GV0004